QuentinRa/blog.quentinra.dev/maths/optimization/uo/geometric.md

 <div><b>Find the solution</b> \(\nu\) (nu)</div>

 Simply evaluate this equation with the values that you found.
-Note that $c_i$ stands for the coefficient of i-nth term.
+Note that $c_i$ stands for the coefficient of the i-nth term.

 <div>
 \[